MMuttalib1326/Time-series/README.md

 What are 5 uses of time series?
 Time series are used in statistics, signal processing, pattern recognition, econometrics, mathematical finance, weather forecasting, earthquake prediction

+There are two main goals of time series analysis: identifying the nature of the phenomenon represented by the sequence of observations, and forecasting (predicting future values of the time series variable).